Need help? Hire the professionals

 Boiler Pressure Too High – Find Out Why and How to Reduce it

 What should your boiler pressure be when the heating is on?
-Most, if not all, pressure gauges have coloured markers for the safe and unsafe conditions of the pressure inside of your appliance.
-Ideally, when the boiler is on, the pressure should be between 1,5 to 2 bars, and when it’s not working – 1 to 1.5 bars.
+Most, if not all, pressure gauges have coloured markers for the safe and unsafe conditions of the pressure inside your appliance.
+Ideally, when the boiler is on, the pressure should be between 1,5 to 2 bars, and when it’s not working, 1 to 1.5 bars.
 Usually, safe levels of pressure are marked in green, and too low or too high pressure is marked in red.

-We consider high boiler pressure when the arrow points in the red zone exceed 2 bars.
+We consider high boiler pressure when the arrow points in the red zone, exceeding 2 bars.
 In fact, that’s not dangerous but can lead to costly damage to your heating system, and if it’s high enough, it can reduce the boiler’s efficiency.
 Unless your boiler has a faulty pressure gauge or lacks one at all, looking at it is enough to know that your appliance is in trouble.

-Why is the Boiler Pressure so High?
+Why is the Boiler Pressure Too High?

 While high boiler pressure may not necessarily be dangerous, precautions should still be taken to avoid potential issues.
 In most cases, boilers are designed to automatically shut down when pressure exceeds a certain level, thanks to a safety mechanism called a Pressure Release Valve (PRV).
 This PRV is crucial in preventing pressure from reaching hazardous levels.
 However, relying solely on the PRV for pressure control is not advisable.
 It may lead to inefficiencies in the system and, in some cases, pose risks if the relief valve is faulty or jammed.